angular/angular/aio/content/guide/aot-compiler.md

 ### Compilation phases

-There are three phases of AoT compilation.
+There are three phases of AOT compilation.
 * Phase 1 is *code analysis*.
-   In this phase, the TypeScript compiler and  *AoT collector* create a representation of the source.
+   In this phase, the TypeScript compiler and  *AOT collector* create a representation of the source.
 The collector does not attempt to interpret the metadata it collects.
 It represents the metadata as best it can and records errors when it detects a metadata syntax violation.

 * Phase 2 is *code generation*.
-   In this phase, the compiler's `StaticReflector` interprets the `.metadata.json` file created in phase 1, and places restrictions on what it interprets.
+    In this phase, the compiler's `StaticReflector` interprets the metadata collected in phase 1, performs additional validation of the metadata, and throws an error if it detects a metadata restriction violation.

-* Phase 3 is *validation*.
+* Phase 3 is *template type checking*.
    In this optional phase, the Angular *template compiler* uses the TypeScript compiler to validate the binding expressions in templates.
 You can enable this phase explicitly by setting the `fullTemplateTypeCheck` configuration option; see [Angular compiler options](guide/angular-compiler-options).